-This course is packed with content and is intended to replicate the tempo of a typical clinical day.
+This course is packed with content and is intended to prepare students for a typical clinical day.
 Students are expected to arrive on time for each session and to remain in class throughout the day.
 Other than an hour for lunch, there are no scheduled breaks.
-Students should expect nightly homework assignments.
+Students should expect periodic homework assignments.

-The FICM course has eight components:
+The FICM course has six components:

 1. Clinical Thinking: In case discussions, you will learn to reason through a clinical case, incorporating the history, physical examination and laboratory testing into the differential diagnosis and management plan.